Weekly review of Azerbaijani currency rates

 1.977375

-The official exchange rate of manat to Russian ruble, set by the CBA, decreased by 0.0002 manats or 0.74 percent.
+The official exchange rate of manat to Russian ruble, set by the CBA, increased by 0.0001 manat or 0.3704 percent.

 |